8. 7 Randomised, double-blind, placebo-controlled trials

 This example might be used where there is something about the trial drug that makes using a placebo difficult – perhaps because it is given by injection.

-More importantly, people in each arm may behave differently because they know they are getting active drug, for example, by reporting more side effects.
+More importantly, people in each arm may behave differently because they know they are getting the active drug rather than a placebo.
+This might make someone more likely to report more side effects.

 The example below uses a drug or combination that has already been studied as a control group.

-For this reason, early trials with this design should not enrol people who have advanced HIV (for example with CD4 counts less than 100 cells/mm3) as these people will need to rely on a proven treatment.
+For this reason, early studies using this design should not enrol people who have advanced HIV (for example with CD4 counts less than 100 cells/mm3).
+These people will need to rely on a proven treatment.